 Beho Beho: Our full report

-Beho Beho has a unique location in Selous Game Reserve – high on a hill in an area dotted with baobab trees.Indeed, the name Beho Beho means ‘breeze’; apt given its airy location.
-Its site was first used as early as 1972, and it’s not only one of the reserve’s first camps, but also on of the few camps in the Selous which is set away from the river.
-In 2004 the camp was rebuilt using locally sourced materials; its since been and completely refurbished regularly, and the décor includes with some classic pieces of furniture from Europe.
+Beho Beho has a unique location in the Selous Game Reserve – high on a hill in an area dotted with baobab trees.Indeed, the name Beho Beho means ‘breeze’, which is apt given its airy location.
+Its site was first used as early as 1972, and it’s not only one of the reserve’s first camps, but also one of the few camps in the Selous that is set away from the river or one of the lakeshores.
+In 2004 the camp was rebuilt using locally sourced materials and it regularly undergoes a complete refurbishment.

 The central lounge and bar area at Beho Beho has a mix of comfortable sofas, Persian rugs from the owners’ family home and African carvings.
-Coffee-table books and family photos are dotted on the small tables, lending the feeling of a slightly eccentric family house.
-The whole area is open sided with fantastic views across the valley, and down to a small floodlit waterhole.
-Near the bar is an interesting library with old maps and prints, and many historical artefacts found on the nearby World War 1 battlefield.
+The décor also includes some classic pieces of furniture from Europe.
+Coffee-table books and family photos are dotted on the small tables, lending the feeling of a slightly eccentric family home.
+The whole area is open sided with fantastic views across the valley, and down to a small artificial waterhole on the hillside, that’s floodlit after dark when it often attracts interesting mammalian drinkers.
+Near the bar is a well stocked library with old maps and prints, and a variety of historical artefacts from the nearby World War 1 battlefield.
 Behind the lounge area you will also find a full-size slate-bedded billiard table.

-Directions: It’s a 35-minute flight from Dar es Salaam into the Selous Game Reserve, where you will land at an airstrip right next to Beho Beho.
+- It’s a 45-minute flight from Dar es Salaam into the Selous Game Reserve, where you land at Beho Beho's own airstrip right next to the camp, dubbed 'Beho Beho International'.

 Food & drink